Newfoundland Rock: History

 In 1998, Rugby Canada and the provincial unions agreed to form the Rugby Canada Super League (RCSL).
 Fourteen unions and sub-unions were invited to compete in the new semi-professional league.

 The Rock were significantly successful in the RCSL, winning the Eastern Division to advance to the National Final match five of the league's eleven seasons.

 During the eighth season of the Super League (2005), the Rock became the first team from the East to win the league Championship defeating the Saskatchewan Prairie Fire (26-13) and again the following season (28-14).
-The Rock lost the Eastern Final to the Niagara Thunder the following year, but returned in 2008 to beat the Calgary Mavericks for a third title, and the final one of the RCSL's history.
+The Rock lost the Eastern Final to the Niagara Thunder the following year, but returned in 2008 to beat the Calgary Mavericks for a third title, and the final one of the RCSL.

 In 2009, Rugby Canada and the IRB decided to expand the NA4 competition to become the Americas Rugby Championship.
 In this new competition, there would be four Canadian teams, with one to represent Canada's five easternmost provinces, based from St. John's.
 Additionally, the RCSL was disbanded, to be replaced with a new Under-20 league called the Rugby Canada National Junior Championship.
 The Rock was chosen as one of the remaining RCSL clubs to enter the newly formed league.